Engineering Software is Nothing Like Engineering a Bridge

 Assessing the security of software via the question "is it secure?" is like assessing the structure of a bridge by asking the question "has it collapsed yet?" -- it is an important question, to be certain, but it also profoundly misses the point.

-As discussed, engineers design bridges with built-in safety margins to guard against unforeseen circumstances (unexpectedly high winds, corrosion causing joints to weaken, a traffic accident severing support cables, et cetera); secure and reliable software could (and should) likewise be designed to tolerate failures within individual components.
+As discussed, engineers design bridges with built-in safety margins to guard against unforeseen circumstances (unexpectedly high winds, corrosion causing joints to weaken, a traffic accident severing support cables, et cetera); secure and reliable software could (and should) likewise be designed to tolerate failures within individual components and limit the potential damage.

-The concept of "security in depth" is not new to network administrators; software engineers must apply the same engineering principles within individual applications as well.
-In the real world where components fail, it can mean the difference between being compromised or not.
+The concept of "security in depth" is not new to network administrators; software engineers also apply the same engineering principles within individual applications as well.
+In the real world it can mean the difference between being compromised or not.

 Software failure scenarios